 On September 6, 2019, Hampden-Sydney College received a gift of $30 million from Mr. Stanley F. Pauley via The Pauley Family Foundation.
-This transformational gift, the largest in the College’s history, will support the construction of a new, state-of-the-art science facility, which will be named the Pauley Science Center.
-It will be among the most ambitious construction projects in the College’s history.
-The vision for the facility includes state-of-the-art classrooms, laboratories, equipment, and interactive spaces to support first-class science teaching, research, and scholarly activity.
+This transformational gift, the largest in the College’s history, supports the construction of a new, state-of-the-art science facility, named the Pauley Science Center.
+It has been among the most ambitious construction projects in the College’s history.
+The facility includes state-of-the-art classrooms, laboratories, equipment, and interactive spaces to support first-class science teaching, research, and scholarly activity.
+It launches the future of the sciences at Hampden-Sydney College.

 I am inspired by the College’s unwavering 244-year commitment to scientific literacy and preparing its graduates for career success, advancing scientific progress, and contributing to our society’s well-being.
 I am thrilled to invest in an institution that is making a real difference, a college that represents the best of American higher education.Mr.
 Stanley F. Pauley